42-Bangkok/portal/README.md

 - Your PR must be reviewed
 - npm run build must pass
-- follow sensible coding style
+- follow NORM.md, and sensible coding style

 ## Code of Conduct